luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/09-knock-offs.md

 ## Identifying Knock-Offs

-To identify a knock-off morph, you must score a superior success using the rules for identifying morphs ▶previous page.
+To identify a knock-off morph, you must score a superior success using the rules for [identifying morphs](./08-identifying-morphs.md).